ambsenyestudi/EasyLanguageLearningKata/README.md

 A tip is an auto completed letter from the language term.

-> As a user of EEL I want ask for tips when completing writing exercises in other to trigger my memory.
+> As a student of ELL I want ask for tips when completing writing exercises in other to trigger my memory.

 Acceptance criteria:
 *	Tips cannot excide half of the length of the language term.

 ## List of unit names

-> As a user of EEL when entering a course, I want a list of all units belonging to the current course and their level of completion.
+> As a student of ELL I want a list of all units belonging to a course so when a course is selected I can have an idea of what it’s units are about.

 Acceptance criteria:
 * Unit name should be displayed per each item of the list.

+## Course progress

+> As a student of ELL I want to know my level of completion so that I can know how much of the current course I have gone through.

+Acceptance criteria:
-* Percentage of completion should be displayed beside unit name.
+* Percentage of completion should be displayed when entering a course.

+##As a student of ELL I want to resume my course headway where I left off

+Acceptance criteria:
+* When a user acceses the system their last accessed course’s lessons should be loaded.